jlem/WebDevChallenge/README.md

 * Vertically center a div
 * Create a responsive three column equal height layout divided by 1px borders/dividers
 * Create a sticky header
-* Collapse a navigation bar to a hamburger menu when you're using any mobile device
+* Collapse a navigation bar to a hamburger menu when you're using any mobile device [Tutorial](http://www.taniarascia.com/responsive-dropdown-navigation-bar/)
 * Do the same, as the above, but only for the iPhone 6 Plus
+* Create a responsive grid with flexbox [Tutorial](http://www.taniarascia.com/easiest-flex-grid-ever/)

 ### Database
 * Create a normalized database for storing comments and authors.
 Using that database, display the comments with authors, without incurring N+1 queries to do it.